 The Art Trust tangibly demonstrates the importance of creativity and culture to Ottawa County while preserving a legacy of assets for generations to come.

-County and the Holland Area Arts Council are joining forces to establish the Ottawa County Art Trust.
-An art trust will allow the County to build a collection of works to be both displayed and cataloged for generations to come.
+Ottawa County and the Holland Area Arts Council have joined forces to establish the Ottawa County Art Trust.
+An art trust allows the County to build a collection of works to be both displayed and cataloged for generations to come.

 Building the Trust:

-Up to three works from the exhibition will be selected and become part of the permanent art collection of Ottawa County.
+A number of works will be purchased and become part of the permanent art collection of Ottawa County.
 In addition, businesses and private individuals may purchase works to be donated to the Art Trust collection.
 Sponsors and residents will be encouraged to purchase works for the collection in the honor of another and a special honorarium tag will be added to the work and cataloged.

-- Number of Entries: An Artist may submit up to two original works in any medium except video, reflecting the rich range of cultural traditions, activities or natural features that represent life in Ottawa County.
+- Number of Entries: An Artist may submit up to two original works in any medium except video, reflecting the rich range of cultural traditions, activities or natural features that represent life in Ottawa County, Where You Belong.

 - Eligible Entries: Only original works completed in the last three years are eligible.
 Commercial reproductions will not be accepted.
-Traditional print media such as etchings, screenrpints or lithographs and digital art are not considered reproductions.
-We will not be accepting digital photography the first year.
-2-D pieces may not exceed 48" high by 60" wide, and 3-D pieces may not exceed 6' high x 3' wide.
+Traditional print media, photography and digital art are not considered reproductions.
+2-D pieces may not exceed 48" high by 60" wide, and 3-D pieces may not exceed 6‘ high x 3‘ wide.
 Only work easily handled by two people will be accepted.

-- Bio: Artists must also email a bio, no more than two paragraphs to email@example.com
+- Bio: Artists must also email a bio, no more than 250 words to email@example.com

 - Fees: There is a $15 entry fee for one or two works.
-You may pay personal check, money order or pay in cash to Payable to Holland Area Arts Council.
+You may pay personal check, money order or pay in cash at the time you drop off your art.

 - Art Sales: Purchase awards will be subject to a 30% commission to the Holland Area Arts Council and a 10% Ottawa Art Trust for a total of 40%.
 Price your work up accordingly.